The National Voter Registration Act Of 1993 (NVRA)

 - What are some examples of the Department’s activities to enforce the provisions of the NVRA?

-An extensive description of the Department’s NVRA enforcement activities can be found on the Voting Section’s website:
+An extensive description of the Department’s NVRA enforcement activities can be found here.

-In particular, significant NVRA decisions or settlements have been obtained by the Department in litigation with the State of Tennessee (Sections 5 and 7 of the NVRA) http://www.justice.gov/crt/voting/nvra/tn_cd.pdf;
+In particular, significant NVRA decisions or settlements have been obtained by the Department in litigation with the State of Tennessee (Sections 5 and 7 of the NVRA); and the State of New York (Section 7 of the NVRA).

 - How can I contact the Department of Justice about the NVRA’s voter registration requirements?